 PM Modi Releases ₹75 Coin on Supreme Court of India

-The Prime Minister of India, Shri Narendra Modi, released the ₹75 commemorative coin and postal stamp to celebrate the '75 Years of the Supreme Court of India' today, on August 31, 2024 during the inauguration of the National Conference of the District Judiciary at Bharat Mandapam, Pragati Maidan, New Delhi.
+The Prime Minister of India, Shri Narendra Modi, released the ₹75 commemorative coin and postal stamp to celebrate the 75 Years of the Supreme Court of India today, on August 31, 2024 during the inauguration of the National Conference of the District Judiciary at Bharat Mandapam, Pragati Maidan, New Delhi.

-The Prime Minister began his address by recalling his recent visit to the Platinum Jubilee celebrations of the Rajasthan High Court and expressed gratitude for being present at the National Conference of District Judiciary, organized as part of the Supreme Court of India's 75th-anniversary celebrations.
-Shri Modi emphasized that the 75-year journey of the Supreme Court is not just about one institution but also reflects the evolution of India's Constitution, its values, and the nation's democratic progress.
-He highlighted the crucial role played by the framers of the Constitution, the entire judicial system, and the millions of citizens who have placed their trust in it.
-"The people of India have never shown disbelief towards the Supreme Court or the judiciary," PM Modi stated, adding that the Supreme Court's 75-year journey enhances India's status as the Mother of Democracy and reinforces the cultural ethos of "Satya Mev Jayate, Naanritam."
+The Prime Minister began his address by recalling his recent participation in the Platinum Jubilee celebrations of the Rajasthan High Court and expressed gratitude for attending the National Conference of District Judiciary, held as part of the Supreme Court of India’s 75th year celebrations.
+He said that the Supreme Court’s 75-year journey reflects not just the growth of an institution but also the evolution of India’s Constitution, its democratic values, and the trust of millions of citizens.
+He noted that the people of India have always placed unwavering faith in the judiciary, and this legacy strengthens India’s identity as the Mother of Democracy and reinforces the spirit of Satyameva Jayate.

 This release marks the thirteenth commemorative coin for the year 2024, minted by the India Government Mint, Kolkata.
 Stay tuned for upcoming booking details and updates on the India Government Mint's website.